anthonymcwhite/hacking-meshtastic/README.md

 # hacking-meshtastic</br>
-<tt>a collection of resources for meshtastic research and live networks.</tt>
+<tt>a collection of resources for meshtastic research and associated networks.</tt>
 <hr noshade>

 ### 1. Resources </br>